-Please note next tour dates will be from June onwards and fully compliant with Covid guidelines for summer 2021.
+Please note next tour dates will be fully compliant with present Covid guidelines.

 A Walk Back in Time – Geology Tours on Iona